Ventura Move-Away Lawyers

-Unfortunately, there is a reason these cases are notorious for being so complicated and emotionally draining and why it is important that you have the help of a Ventura child custody attorney.
+Unfortunately, there is a reason these cases are notorious for being so complicated and emotionally draining and why it is important that you have the help of a move-away attorney.
 The regulations governing move-away cases often shift and, like all laws, are subject to the interpretation and application of the court.
 One of the greatest risks to be aware of is that if the move is denied, the court may transfer the sole custody of the children to the parent who is remaining in the original location.

 At the Zahn Law Offices, APC, We Understand

-Ventura family lawyer Paul Zahn has over 15 years of experience and has handled hundreds of cases.
-He once represented a father who, after years of fighting for time with his daughter, was finally granted equal timeshare.
-When the mother of the child attempted to relocate to a different country, Paul was able to prevent the move and ensure his client retained equal timeshare with his daughter.
+Our attorneys have over 30 years of experience and have handled hundreds of cases.
+For example, they represented a father who, after years of fighting for time with his daughter, was finally granted equal timeshare.
+When the mother of the child attempted to relocate to a different country, our attorney was able to prevent the move and ensure his client retained equal timeshare with his daughter.